As the COVID-19 pandemic continues to limit face-to-face association, Video Conferencing is a Craze now.

 You can blur the background (currently in beta)

 Integrates with Slack, Google Calendar, and Office 365

 So the free version is quite limited compared to some others mentioned here.
 It offers you the use of a single meeting room with up to four participants, along with the ability to close spaces (participants must “tap” to access).
 Each room has its URL that you can choose from, which is excellent, assuming no one else has taken that name.
 (For example, I tried whereby.com/testroom and found it was already in use.)
 But it also has a chat feature, it allows you to share a screen, mute or eject users, and it has some fun emojis.

 If you have more people in mind, the Pro version (99 9.99 per month) offers 12 participants per room in three meeting rooms.

 Ability to “close” rooms

 Spike is an email app that has added collaboration features since I reviewed last year.
 With the current demand for online meetings, the company has recently added video conferencing to its repertoire.
-The feature is very easy to use, especially since you don’t need to register or install anything to use it.
-Just go to the video conference link, type your name and optionally a meeting topic.
-The meeting URL is copied to your clipboard or you can email an invitation.
+The quality is effortless to use, especially since you don’t need to register or install anything to use it.
+Just go to the video conference link, type your name, and optionally a meeting topic.
+The meeting URL is copied to your clipboard, or you can email an invitation.
 There are a few extras in this app: You can share your screen or paste an emoji, but that’s it, and the host has no control over the meeting.
 There are no limits on the number of participants or the meeting time.